-The Global Education Office administers the Global Summer Fellows Scholarship for Maymester and Summer abroad programs, with awards up to $8,500.
+The Global Education Office administers the Global Summer Fellows Scholarship program for Vanderbilt-approved Maymester and Summer abroad programs, with need-based awards up to $8,500.
 Scholarship application opens in mid-November and is due in mid-January.
+Eligible students must have a 2.7 GPA.
 See below for details on associated funds.

 Please note: In order to be considered for need-based scholarships, all students must have a CSS profile for the current academic year on file with the Vanderbilt Office of Financial Aid prior to the application deadline.

 International students are only eligible for GEO scholarships if they are already receiving need-based aid from the university.
 If you have questions, please contact the Office of Student Financial Aid directly.

 Previous recipients of the Global Summer Fellows scholarship are not eligible for the competition.
 For successful scholarship applications, previous or concurrent Vanderbilt awards for summer activities may reduce the final Global Summer Fellows award.